chauff/cse1500-web-transcripts/demo-code/README.md

 `express --view=ejs balloons`

 This results in a folder structure that will be occuppied over the course of the assignments.
 Some default code is already placed in `app.js` and a few other files.
-What exactly this code means will become clear over the course of the next lectures.
+What exactly this code means, and how to build your own application with it will become clear in the next lectures.

-# Assignment 1
+# Assignment 1: HTML

 Head to `[appname]/public` and create two HTML files: `game.html` and `splash.html`.
-Add the corresponding HTML.
+Add the HTML as instructed for assignment 1.
+To test your HTML, just double-click on the html files and they will open in your browser.
+There is not much to see as we did not add interactive or visually exciting parts.